Author: Jeff Bacon

 Oklahoma City Child Custody Lawyer for Fathers

 Few things hit a father harder than the fear of losing time with his kids.
-Custody fights in the OKC metro move quickly, and the choices you make in the first month — what you file, how you respond to temporary orders, what you put in writing — set the trajectory for years.
+Custody fights in the OKC metro move fast.
+The choices you make in the first month set the path for years.
+What you file, how you answer temporary orders, what you put in writing — all of it counts.
 An experienced Oklahoma City child custody lawyer protects your role from day one.

-If you found this page, you are probably navigating one of three situations: a divorce with kids, an unmarried paternity dispute, or a request to modify an existing order.
-Every one of those tracks through the Oklahoma County Courthouse (or Cleveland, Canadian, or Logan County, depending on where the case is filed) under the same statutory framework, and every one of them rewards fathers who engage early.
+If you found this page, you are likely in one of three spots.
+A divorce with kids.
+An unmarried paternity dispute.
+Or a request to change an existing order.
+Each one runs through the Oklahoma County Courthouse — or Cleveland, Canadian, or Logan County, depending on where the case is filed.
+Each uses the same statutory framework.
+And each rewards fathers who act early.

 How Oklahoma Decides Custody Under Title 43

-Under Title 43 of the Oklahoma Statutes, custody decisions are governed by one standard: the best interests of the child.
+Under Title 43 of the Oklahoma Statutes, one standard governs custody: the best interests of the child.
 The statute is intentionally gender-neutral.
-In practice, outcomes turn on what each parent documents and presents to the court — caregiving history, stability, work schedule, willingness to support the child’s relationship with the other parent, school and medical involvement, and the absence of safety concerns.
+In practice, outcomes turn on what each parent documents and shows the court.
+That means caregiving history, stability, and work schedule.
+It means willingness to support the child’s bond with the other parent.
+It means school and medical involvement, and the absence of safety concerns.

 There are two pieces of “custody” under Oklahoma law: